“A Walk in the Sun” – A Question of Copyright (Revised)

 By the way, www.copyrightoffice.gov can be helpful, but it is not infallible.

 Here is some background on how “A Walk in the Sun” came to be in the first place:

 In 1943 Knopf Publishers made a deal with a U.S. Army Sergeant, Harry McNab Brown, to write a novel titled “A Walk in the Sun,” which was published the following year to critical acclaim.
 Brown was an exceptional writer of fiction, which is how he was able to make a deal on an as yet unwritten book.
 Producer Samuel Bronston’s Comstock Productions, purchased all motion picture rights to the novel from Brown, with a plan of having it directed by Lewis Milestone, and released through United Artists.
 Bronston fell into financial difficulties.

 Milestone’s Superior Productions, took the project over, produced the movie, and granted 20th Century-Fox a seven-year distribution deal.
 Still, the movie was foreclosed on by the Walter E. Heller Co./Ideal Factoring Co., major financers of “A Walk in the Sun,” and countless other movies.
 Heller retained Medallion TV Enterprises as its sales agent.
 Later on, Medallion bought all of Heller’s rights.
 I purchased the entire Medallion library, including “A Walk in the Sun,” in 2008, and continue to take an aggressive stance against those who infringe any of the copyrights owned or controlled by me.

-I licensed VCI Entertainment the exclusive DVD rights to “A Walk in the Sun.”
+I licensed The Sprocket Vault the exclusive DVD rights to “A Walk in the Sun.”
 Their version is un-cut, restored from original film elements, and features a great interview with Norman Lloyd (Private Archimbeau in the film), and “The Men of ‘A Walk in the Sun’,” a documentary produced by Joel Blumberg.